Andrew-Jones657/andrew-jones657.github.io/tutorials/LeafletSimple.md

 	}
 </code></pre></div></div> <br>

-<p> We can also create a template for pop ups.
-This will allow users to see the percentage of adults over 25 holding a Bachelor's degree or higher for each state.  </p> <br>
+<p> Next, some pop up text bubbles will be created.
+This will allow users to see the percentage of adults over 25 holding a Bachelor's degree or higher for each state.
+This is done using the "onEachFeature" function, which will be added to the "L.GeoJSON.AJAX(geojsonurl).addTo(map);" as a parameter.
+The function takes in the geojson layer and its data as inputs.
+The "feature.properties" are invoked using conditional logic so that the feature values in the geojson layer can be called in the popup.
+The "layer.bindPopup" option is used to create a popup. </p> <br>

+<p> The content within the popup itself consists of strings concatenated with blank spaces and the feature properties from the geojson layer.
+Some line breaks, denoted by '</br>' are used to separate the text. </p> <br>

 <div class="language-plaintext highlighter-rouge"><div class="highlight"><pre class="highlight"><code>
 // Create popups and bind the Name and Percent Bachelor Degree Holder fields from the geojson file to the popups